 The Chief Examiner will assess the new examination to determine if it is substantially the same as the previously-used examination with regard to format, subject matter, duration, and the like.
-If the new examination is substantially the same, results from the new examination may be used along with results from the previously-used examination to establish eligibility lists for the particular classification being tested.
+If the new examination is substantially the same, results from the new examination may be used along with results from the previously-used examination to establish new eligibility lists.

-If the Chief Examiner determines that the new examination is substantially different than the previously-used examination, any eligible previously ranked on the eligibility list for that class who fails to retest for the same class will be placed at the bottom of the new eligibility list for the remainder of the original eligibility period in their previously ranked order.
+If the Chief Examiner determines that the new examination is substantially different than the previously-used examination, any eligible previously ranked on the eligibility list who fails to retest for the same eligibility list will be placed at the bottom of the new eligibility list for the remainder of the original eligibility period in their previously ranked order.